Des797/R34-Danbooru-Gelbooru-media-downloader/README.md

    - Save the script.

 ## Usage
-1. Visit Rule34 or Danbooru.
+1. Visit Rule34, Gelbooru, Danbooru.
-2. Use the **"Download Media"** button located at the top-right of the page.
+2. Use the **"Download"** button located at the top-right of the page.
 3. Enter tags to search for specific media (e.g., `cute_girl`).
 4. The script will fetch and download media files matching your tags.
 5. A progress bar will display the download progress, and a completion alert will show the total number of successful and failed downloads.